fbpx

 • Pets

-It is almost always in the landlord’s interest to maintain a friendly relationship with the tenant.
-Even though you are in charge, your renter can increase your short-term costs by behaving badly and damaging the house – so you should try to keep them on-side.
+Even though you are in charge, your renter can increase your short-term costs by misbehaving and damaging the house, so you should try to keep them on your side.

 Ways to avoid getting a problem tenant

-There are steps you can take while searching for a renter, to ensure that they are unlikely to become problematic further down the line.
+There are steps you can take while searching for a renter to ensure that they are likely to be manageable further down the line.
 A few examples include:

 • Run a background check on them